Nerajno/astro_test3/src/content/blog/How-!To-Be-Mentored.md

 ### Follow Through
 Take the advice and guidance provided by your mentor seriously and implement it in your life or work.
 Show commitment and dedication to your goals and strive to make progress.
 Regularly review your progress with your mentor and adjust your actions if necessary.

-## Three Things A Mentor Should Considering Doing: 🧐
+## Three Things A Mentor Should Consider Doing: 🧐

 ### Provide Guidance and Support
  Offer guidance, wisdom, and expertise to the mentee based on their own experiences.
 Help the mentee navigate challenges, make informed decisions, and overcome obstacles.
 Be available to provide support and encouragement when needed.